Ansari-tabassum09/Library_Management_System/README.md

 Book:
 Attributes:
-BookName: A String variable representing the name or title of the book.
-Author: A String variable representing the author of the book.
-BookPrice: A double variable representing the price of the book.
 • bookName: Name of the book
 • bookPrice: Price of the book
 • authorName: Name of the author